daviguides/semantic-docstrings/docs/_pages/semantic_docstrings.md

         [What this class does NOT handle]

     Role:
-        [Position of this class in system]
+        [Position of this class in the system]

     Attributes:
         attr1: [Meaning]